 Sustainability and Environmental Management Program - In meeting the requirements of Executive Order 13514, the program addresses sustainable and environmental activities in the Main and South Interior Buildings through an Environmental Management System (EMS).
 The EMS creates a framework for tracking and reducing the environmental impacts of the Main and South Interior Building operations and services and addresses the sustainability requirements of Executive Order 13514.
 The program establishes environmental policy, roles and responsibilities, enhances cross-organization communication and facilitates reporting.

 Wellness Center - The Wellness Center is on the 4th floor in room 4058 of the Main Interior Building provides a full range of occupational and preventative health services.
 The services available at the Wellness Center include:

 Access to on-site first aid and urgent care services

 Onsite clinical care, referral and follow-up

 Treatments prescribed by private physicians

 Health and wellness education

-Health Unit Services are for Interior Employees with duty stations in the Washington, DC Metropolitan Area.
-Appointments required for some services, call (202) 208-7057
+The Wellness Center services are for Interior Employees with duty stations in the Washington, DC Metropolitan Area.
+Some services require appointments, Please call (202) 208-7057